 Deductions Applicable Under Section 80C

-There are various investment and savings scheme eligible for deductions under Section 80C of the IT Act.
+There are various investment and savings schemes eligible for deductions under Section 80C.

 Savings Scheme